Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 The Slades Inn could also be used for meetings, parties, seasonal events, and celebrations.
 Well, either those ideas or turn it into a brothel and provide another kind of service. 😉

-When my family and I moved to Monkton in 2008, we wanted to look inside the Slades Inn.
-Eventually, we visited the Inn and met the innkeepers, Rob and Marie.
+When my family and I moved to Monkton, we wanted to look inside the Slades Inn.
+Eventually, we visited the Inn and met the innkeepers.

-After getting to know Rob and Marie for a few months, I was asked to help with a family party hosted there, which I agreed to do.
+After getting to know them for a few months, I was asked to help with a family party hosted there, which I agreed to do.
 I probably worked about five or six parties for them and was excited because I loved being inside the house.

-The Inn’s new owners had poured millions of dollars into the renovation, and I can only say it is the most beautiful home/B&B I have ever been in.
+The Inn’s new owners poured millions of dollars into the renovation, and I can only say it is the most beautiful home or B&B I have ever been in.

 Every guest room has a jacuzzi tub, spa shower, gas fireplace, antiques, and king-size beds, and all the rain spouts and rain gutters are made of copper.